 D. Super-G - Novice, Intermediate and Advanced skiers shall have two time trial runs, with the fastest time used to determine their division for competition.
 Once divisions have been established, and the competitor's skill level has been determined, the competitor shall compete within the respective level for the entire competition.
-Time trials are also used to establish the start order for the first run of competition within each division, the fastest trial time starts first, slowest last.
+Time trials are also used to establish the start order for the first run of competition.
+In the first run of competition within each division, the fastest trial time starts first, slowest last.